 The Unique Sounds and Letters of Irish (e.g., “bh”, “mh”, “fh”)

 Irish is full of surprises!
 Some of its letters look like English but sound totally different.
-That’s what makes learning Irish fun and magical for kids.
+The Irish language isn’t just about new words, it’s about new sounds, and that’s what makes learning it fun and magical for kids.
+They love discovering how certain letter combos like bh, mh, and fh can completely change the way a word is spoken.

 What Do These Letter Combos Mean?

-In Irish (also called Gaelic), some letters work together to make new sounds:
+In Irish (also called Gaelic), some letters work together to make brand new sounds.
+Let’s break them down:

-• bh and mh often sound like a soft “v” or “w”.
+- bh and mh often sound like a soft “v” or “w”, depending on where they fall in the word.

 Irish is a language where the spelling is full of hidden treasures.
-It helps kids learn to listen closely and notice patterns.
+It helps kids learn to listen closely and notice patterns, and once they get used to these combos, the sounds become second nature and lots of fun!

 Fun Activities to Explore Irish Sounds